Homeland nominee questions human role in climate change

 Democrats criticized Nielsen's answer, which is in line with top Trump administration officials who downplay humans' role in climate change.

-Sen. Tom Carper, D-Del., said his state is "sinking" as oceans rise and called Nielsen's comment troubling.
-"Ninety-eight percent of our scientists say this is a problem and we as humans are the root cause," he said.
+Sen. Tom Carper, D-Del., said his state is "sinking" as oceans rise.
+He called Nielsen's comment troubling.
+"Ninety-eight percent of our scientists say this is a problem and we as humans are the root cause," Carper said.

 Sen. Maggie Hassan, D-N.H., urged Nielsen to "educate yourself" about climate change, adding "What I heard in your answer is politics before science.
 That concerns me greatly."